dutangc/CASdatasets/man-md/spacedata.md

 # Space dataset

+## Description

  This dataset contains 1,698 observations of satelites between 1956 and 2013 where the study focuses failure and success once the satelite has reached its targeted orbit.
 Failures during the launching step or the testing step are not considered.

 ```r
 data(spacedata)